List of Germany international footballers

 Former captains of the national team may be awarded the title of honorary captain (Ehrenspielführer) by the German Football Association.
 To date, six former players of the men's team have received this award: Fritz Walter (1958), Uwe Seeler (1972), Franz Beckenbauer (1982), Lothar Matthäus (2001), Jürgen Klinsmann (2016) and Philipp Lahm (2017).

 In total, 951 players have represented the Germany national team.
 This list covers players with twenty or more caps for the national team organised by the German Football Association, including West Germany.
 The players are initially ordered by number of caps (in descending order), then by alphabetical order of surname.
-All statistics are correct up to and including the match played on 13 October 2020 against Switzerland.
+All statistics are correct up to and including the match played on 17 November 2025 against Slovakia.